 Most sculptures of deities, including the countless images of Osiris made during the Late and Ptolemaic Periods, were smaller than the statue represented by this head, a dramatic example of a composite sculpture in mixed media.
 The smiling mouth is a stylistic element that helps date the head to the fourth century B.C. or later.
 For more information on Osiris, see the installations in Temples, Tombs, and the Egyptian Universe.

-Wood, bronze, glass, gilding
+Wood, bronze, glass, gold leaf

 Charles Edwin Wilbour Fund

 You may download and use Brooklyn Museum images of this three-dimensional work in accordance with a Creative Commons license

 .
 Fair use, as understood under the United States Copyright Act, may also apply.

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please contact email@example.com

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright